 You’ll be further from the road if you sit closer to the centre.
 It’s not a particularly busy one, but ignorance of any passing cars will only add to the intimate atmosphere.

 Stylish, lightweight finds from vintage shops, marketplaces and eco-conscious boutiques.
 Don’t be afraid to make liberal use of the insect repellent dotted around in the restaurant.

 Open for dinner and drinks, the hotel’s sister restaurant Nü is all about coming together.
 It was started by seven chefs from Mexico City, who left as a group to start a new life in Tulum – they’ve even got the same heptagonal tattoo, which they took as the restaurant’s logo.
 The entire place is open-air, ringed by tall palms and succulent greenery, making it seems like you’re in a clearing in thick jungle.
 During the day, sunlight filters through the fronds and illuminates plumes of incense smoke; after dark, candles and lamps light the way to the tables.
-Head chef Cesar Castañeda and his team specialise in rethinking national staples like mole and ceviche – dishes that sound familiar, but they’ll often add ingredients and spices that you’ve never tried before.
-Decadent breakfasts and an all-day Mexican menu are served at casual beachfront restaurant La Valise.
+The team specialises in Caribbean cuisine with familiar sounding dishes like lamb loin or fish crudo, but they’ll often add ingredients and spices that you’ve never tried before.
+Decadent breakfasts and an all-day Mexican fusion menu are served at casual beachfront restaurant La Valise.